 2.1 The Authority and the Union will cooperate in pursuing a policy of affirmative action, equal employment and equal promotional opportunity for all employees in accordance with the Authority's adopted Equal Employment Opportunity Plan and applicable law.
-There shall be no discrimination because of a person's political or Union affiliation or belief, non-affiliation or non-belief, race, color, ancestry, age, sex, national origin, religious creed, marital or military status, sexual orientation, medical condition (cancer related or genetic characteristic) or disability.
-There will be no coercion, intimidation, or discrimination against any employee for exercising her/his right to form, join and participate in the activities of the Union.
+There shall be no discrimination because of a person's political or Union affiliation or belief, non-affiliation or non-belief, race, color, ancestry, age, sex, national origin, religious creed, marital or military status, sexual orientation, medical condition (cancer related or genetic characteristic), pregnancy or related medical condition, gender, gender identity, gender expression, disability, or any other protected class under applicable law.
+There will be no coercion, intimidation, or discrimination against any employee for exercising their right to form, join and participate in the activities of the Union.